 • Ice vs. heat

-But first, there’s two things I really want to preface every single statement I make within this blog series.
+But first, there’s two things I really want to preface every single statement I make within this two-part article series.

-#1: Lots of times, just simply not being a dumbass will solve your problem.
-Now you might ask yourself, “Well what do dumbasses do?”
+#1: Lots of times, just simply not being a reckless will solve your problem.
+Now you might ask yourself, “Well what do reckless people do?”
 I’ll tell you.
-Dumbasses do the following:
+Reckless people do the following:

-– They never actually learned good technique from a qualified strength coach but perform complex lifts with lots of weight.
-For example, the bench press, squat and dead lift are more complex than they look.
+- They never actually learned good technique from a qualified strength coach but perform complex lifts with lots of weight.
+For example, the bench press, squat and deadlift are all much more complex than they look.

-– They over train certain body parts and under train others, creating a structural imbalance within the body which opens you up for injury problems.
+- They over-train certain body parts and under train others, creating a structural imbalance within the body that opens you up for injury problems.

 #2: The second note I want to preface with is the fact that getting injured is not an excuse to stay at home and do nothing.
 There are very few injuries out there that completely debilitate you from doing any work whatsoever in the gym.